Policy Analyst | Income and Work Supports

 - Strong qualitative and quantitative research skills and ability to analyze large data sets.

-- Ability and willingness to travel occasionally (estimated at 10% of the time).
+- Ability and willingness to travel occasionally when it is safe to do so (estimated at no more than 10% of the time).

 - Candidate must be based in Washington, D.C.